 When talking about a perfect, relaxing armchair, style should not play a part.
 The most aesthetically pleasing chair isn’t necessarily going to be the most comfortable (in fact, often quite the opposite).
 It’s not difficult to find a chair that fits in the ballpark of your living room furniture palette if you’re sticking with neutrals, so worry less about the stylistic “fit” of your armchair than how it fits you.

 Don’t feel obligated to choose the same material the rest of your living room furniture is made out of if you’re seeking true coziness, so long as you stay within the room’s overall color palette.
-If you’re seeking supreme softness, a lighter fabric like velvet may be your choice unless you have pets.
-Then you need to consider a more durable material like leather or microfiber to upholster your armchair to avoid puncturing and tearing from claws and paws.
+If you’re seeking supreme softness, a lighter fabric like velvet may be your choice.
+If you have pets, you should consider a more durable material like leather or microfiber to avoid puncturing and tearing from claws and paws.

 There’s no point in buying a lounging chair that can’t handle a fair bit of lounging.
 Unfortunately, it can be difficult to tell from the outside whether a chair is made of sturdy materials on the inside.
 One good way to get around having to learn a lot about furniture construction (and still getting a quality armchair) is to ask friends what their trusted brands are for long-lasting furniture; you’ll likely find a solid armchair in their catalogs.
 With recliners, you also want to make sure the reclining element is stable, opens and latches smoothly, and doesn’t drop too hard when you pull the lever.